 If you love a bunch of different things to serve with toast for breakfast, this is one of the best.
 With or without some honey butter underneath, it brings a fresh sweetness to every bite.

 Better yet you can make it yourself so you know exactly what’s inside.
 Then store it for up to two weeks in the fridge.
 Enjoy it for quite some time yourself or can it and share with your friends.
-This makes for a great holiday gift idea for neighbors too!
+This makes for a great holiday gift idea for neighbors or serve it with our pork chops with apples for dinner.

 Let’s talk a little bit about slow cooking shall we??
 First off I have a few different varieties and I love them all.
 Each one has an occasion to be used like….